v1.0.3 — Mar 9, 2026 — Inspect: real-time disk & network I/O monitor with record & replay. Download now · Free upgrade for all users.

 ALL / SYS / 3RD Filter

-Instantly filter all processes by origin.
-See only third-party apps, only system processes, or everything.
+Instantly filter processes by ownership.
+SYS = system-owned.
+3RD = user-owned.
 No more guessing what's safe to kill.

 Three steps.
 Two seconds.